WFCD/genesis/README.md

 If you do not agree to letting Genesis, Oratoris, or any other bot there do so, please kick Genesis from your servers.

+tl;dr Bots need data.
+While I don't record any of your personal data or save it off for long-term use, I still need to tell you that bots can access your messages and user ID.
+If you don't want that, get rid of all of them, cause they all need that data.

 ## Installation